rjacob6051/comp423-course-notes/docs/tutorials/go-setup.md

 git init
 ```
 This turns your directory into a git repository, to put it simply.

+!!!
+Notice

+    This does not sync your branch with a remote GitHub repository.
+Refer back to [this](https://comp423-25s.github.io/resources/git/ch4-git-remote-fetch-push-pull/) earlier lesson to set up a remote repository and save your code to GitHub.

 ## Step 3: Create a New Dev Container Configuration
 For this step, you want to create a new folder called ".devcontainer", with a single file name "devcontainer.json".
 This is essentially setting up the programming environment that you will be doing your work in.